BCDA-APS/urRobot/docs/usage.md

 ## RTDE Control
 The RTDE Control screen can be used to move the robot by directly commanding joint or end-effector positions.
-It also has a button to enable/disable freedrive mode.
+It also has a button to enable/disable teach (freedrive) mode.

 <img src="./assets/GUIs/ui/urRobot_control.png" alt="ui-control" width="600">